-- 1. Favour a holistic approach (cross-curricular, and take account of the cultural richness of participants). - 2.
-Decide on the appropriate strategies to present the assembly; prepare the venue creating a sense of occasion. - 3.
-What will the focus be: artefact, candle, drape, poster, art display, symbol etc? - 4.
-Maximise pupil involvement and ensure staff presence and participation. - 5.
-Content should be Scripture based, to ensure good doctrine and sound teaching (use a translation appropriate for participants). - 6.
-Include some intercessions that reflect current situations, the reality of pupils' lives.
+- 1.Favour a holistic approach (cross-curricular, and take account of the cultural richness of participants). - 2.Decide on the appropriate strategies to present the assembly; prepare the venue creating a sense of occasion. - 3.What will the focus be artefact, candle, drape, poster, art display, symbol, religious painting, etc? - 4.
+Maximise pupil-involvement and ensure staff presence and participation. - 5.Content and highpoint should be Scripture-based, to ensure good doctrine and sound teaching (use an age appropriate translation). - 6.Include some intercessions that reflect current situations, the reality of pupils' lives.
 Such prayers can be educational in teaching us how to pray in a way that fosters extended love of neighbour. - 7.
-Use various forms of prayer: formal, personal, reflective, liturgical. - 8.
-Choose hymns that are God-centred and balance the participative and reflective. - 9.
-Build into assembly a quiet moment/silence to allow God to speak, teach, draw and love us.
-It is a time as Cardinal Hume cites when two silences meet: the silence of God and the silence of the individual. - 10.
-The assembly should last ten to twelve minutes.
+Use various forms of prayer: formal, personal, reflective, liturgical. - 8.Choose hymns that are God-centred and balance the participative and reflective. - 9.Build into assembly a quiet moment/silence to allow God to speak, teach, draw and love us.
+It is a time as Cardinal Hume cited when two silences meet: the silence of God and the silence of the individual. - 10.
+The assembly, in a Primary School, should last no longer than ten to twelve minutes.